mrclapham/react-es6-appseed/README.md

 There is no single answer to this, opinions vary.

-For this example, to keep it simple, put your business logic in an Action.
-You may put some business logic in components, as connected components may access the app's 'state' via passed down props from the 'Provider'.
-Don't put your business logic in the 'render' method of a component.
+Put your business logic in Action Creators.
+Don't put business logic in components.
+As connected components may access the app's 'state' via passed down props from the 'Provider' the quick and dirty technique of putting business logic in the Component is a temptation - but only have display logic in your Components.
+Absolutely never put your business logic in the 'render' method of a component.

 We are going to keep things clean, stateless and testable in this example by putting any business logic in an 'action', reflecting the new state in a reducer listening for that action and keeping the 'Provider's' 'state' as the single source of truth abouth the state of the entire App.